lanternadev/lanterna-lab/README.md

 ### Milestone closed
 Two-month sprint focused on building the core system: plumbing, pipelines, and reliability.

-### What’s next
+### Q4 2025 Sprint
-- Re-ranking microservice (PyTorch cross-encoder)
+#### 1. Reranking microservice (PyTorch cross-encoder)
+- Build and deploy the reranking service to improve retrieval quality.
-- Kubernetes infrastructure with Terraform + Ansible.
-This moves the lab from single snowflake servers to enterprise-ready Infrastructure as code.
+#### 2. Kubernetes rebuild with Terraform + Ansible
+- Move the lab from single snowflake servers to enterprise-ready Infrastructure as Code.
-- Deploy k3s control plane + first worker node
+- Deploy k3s control plane + first worker node.
-- Begin gradual migration of RAG services into containers
+- Begin gradual migration of RAG services into containers.
-- Design multi-corpus architecture:
+#### 3. Multi-corpus architecture (AI + Classics)
-  - Maintain AI corpus as the primary index
+- Maintain AI corpus as the primary index.
-  - Plan parallel Classics corpus (Ancient Greek history, philosophy, literature) with separate ingestion, embeddings, and endpoints
+- Plan parallel Classics corpus (Ancient Greek history, philosophy, literature) with separate ingestion, embeddings, and endpoints.
-  - Establish governance and monitoring to keep corpora independent but extensible
+- Establish governance and monitoring to keep corpora independent but extensible.

 ## Roadmap 2025–2026